 Government ministers remain in place during prorogation, and civil servants are not subject to ‘purdah’ restrictions.
 Purdah is the period during which civil servants must exercise discretion about announcing any new or controversial government initiatives which could be seen to be advantageous to any candidates or parties in the forthcoming election.
-It is only when Parliament is dissolved that the ‘purdah’ rules apply.
+It is only when Parliament is dissolved that the purdah rules apply.

 Once Parliament is prorogued, most parliamentary business comes to an end and any unfinished business falls.
-However, since the 1998–99 parliamentary session, any government public bills introduced in the House of Commons which have not yet completed their last amending stage (usually report stage in the Commons) can survive prorogation and be ‘carried over’ into the next session.
+However, since the 1998–99 parliamentary session, it has been possible to carry over some government bills into the next session.
 This prevents the need to re-introduce bills from scratch in the next session, saving parliamentary time.

 Motions fall when Parliament is prorogued and, unlike public bills, cannot be carried over to the next session.
 No new bills or motions can be introduced once Parliament is prorogued.

-The Canadian Prime Minister prorogued the Canadian Parliament in 2008 in order to delay a vote of no confidence in the Government.
+The Canadian prime minister prorogued the Canadian Parliament in 2008 in order to delay a vote of no confidence in the Government.